kpate519/SparkHacks/README.md

 ### **Key Features**
 - **Map Integration**: An interactive map shows you the refill stations on campus.
 - **User Interface**: A clean, intuitive design that makes navigation effortless.
-- **Filter Status**: Stay updated with the status of water refill stations (e.g., Green: great filter quality, Yellow: okay filter quality, Red: poor filter quality/needs to be replaced, and default is set to unavailable status).

 ---